fpjohnston/TECO-64/doc/missing.md

 - ED&128 - Automatic refresh inhibit.

 EG - Exit and Go Command
-- :EGINI$ - Can be used to read the TECO_INIT environment variable, but not to set or clear it.
+- :@EG/INI/ - Can be used to read the TECO_INIT environment variable,
+but not to set or clear it.
-- :EGLIB$ - Can be used to read the TECO_LIBRARY environment variable, but not to set or clear it.
+- :@EG/LIB/ - Can be used to read the TECO_LIBRARY environment variable,
+but not to set or clear it.
-- :EGMEM$ - Can be used to read the TECO_MEMORY environment variable, but not to set or clear it.
+- :@EG/MEM/ - Can be used to read the TECO_MEMORY environment variable,
+but not to set or clear it.
-- :EGVTE$ - Can be used to read the TECO_VTEDIT environment variable, but not to set or clear it.
+- :@EG/VTE/ - Can be used to read the TECO_VTEDIT environment variable,
+but not to set or clear it.

 EJ - Get Environment Information